-- In the 2022 fiscal year, the board's total net assets increased by \$25,111.
+- In the 2023 fiscal year, the board's total net assets increased by \$61,232.
 The increase was the result of operations. - In September 2022, the Board implemented a rate increase due to the rising cost of materials and supplies.
-The increase aided in the increase in cash flow position. - Depreciation of capital assets accounted for \$80,861 of the change in net assets.
-Net of depreciation, the total net assets increased \$105,972. - Water and sewer service revenue increased approximately 1.0% while the cost of purchasing those utilities decreased approximately 6.5%.
-The gross profit percentage increased approximately 1.5% this year.
-Revenues related to availability and hook ups increased approximately 13.0% during the year. - As of April 5, 2021, Arkansas passed Act 605 of 2021 which adds additional responsibilities in managing and operating retail water provider operations.
-Going forward, board may be required to obtain a rate study, board members will need to obtain training each year, and a new refurbishment and replacement reserve threshold has been set, 5% opposed to 3%.
+The increase aided in the increase in cash flow position.
+Subsequent to year end, in November 2023, the board implemented an additional rate increase. - Depreciation of capital assets accounted for \$80,798 of the change in net assets.
+Net of depreciation, the total net assets increased \$142,030. - Water and sewer service revenue increased approximately 9.4% while the cost of purchasing those utilities increased approximately 7.5%.
+The gross profit percentage remained consistent with the prior year.
+Revenues related to availability and hook ups increased approximately 6.0% during the year. - As of April 5, 2021, Arkansas passed Act 605 of 2021 which adds additional responsibilities in managing and operating retail water provider operations.
+Going forward, board members will need to obtain training each year, and a new refurbishment and replacement reserve threshold has been set, 5% opposed to 3%.
+Additionally, the board will be required to have a rate study performed by 2025.